taintedvalor/Sanctuary-Modpack/README.md

 We are actively working on a more comprehensive and creative readme file to provide you with all the necessary information and additional details about the mod pack.
 Stay tuned for future updates!

 ## Feedback and Support:
 We appreciate your interest in the Sanctuary Mod Pack.
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue in this repository or join our Discord server for community support.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue in this repository or join our [discord!](https://discord.gg/QysVtMvgSN). server for community support.

 Thank you for trying out the Sanctuary Mod Pack, and happy crafting in Minecraft 1.20.1!